jjti/personal-site/content/blog/2017-12-17-AWS-Golang-Server/index.md

 ### Moving Code to Server

 I keep and develop my Golang code in a local repository within a "server" folder.
-The following is a bash script to clear the binaries I used during development and push the code to the instance, overwriting existing files (rsync is not available on the Windows as of last 2017):
+The following is a bash script to clear the binaries I used during development and push the code to the instance, overwriting existing files (rsync isn't available on Windows):

 ```bash
 rm server/*.exe